Code-Institute-Submissions/HowellsJonathan-justBooks/readme.md

 Major problems and their solutions:

+Displaying Embedded ID's on the Bookmarked Page

+This issue was present when I couldn't get flask to display the mongodb data in a html page by searching for it on the db.
+I wanted to be able to "bookmark" a book and store the books ID in the users "bookmarked" array.
+To later then be called upon when the user traversed to the "bookmarked" html page.

+I managed to get the books ID to append to the users array just fine.
+But I then couldn't retrieve the books data from the db to be able to display all of its information in another function.

+I knew there was a work around where I could store the users ID in the books page and have flask traverse the books collection in the db to find every book that had the users ID listed.
+But this would've possibly caused massive loading times due to the function having to look through every book.
+Of which there can be endless amounts of.

+Editing Books without removing other document references

 One of the first big problems I hit was when I added the edit_task function in python.

 This function was updating the databases data from a user submitted form.
 Seems simple enough, apart from